 - Freezing and lifting a freeze can cost you money.

 Not all experts think calling a credit bureau is the best approach.
 Don Petersen, an attorney at Howard Lewis & Peterson, PC in Utah, recommends calling a bureau for only basic administrative questions — such as updating an address or asking if you have been affected by a recent data breach.

 So if you’re not calling, how do you contact credit bureaus?
 For most other issues (outside of administrative issues), Petersen advises his clients to write to credit bureaus or submit disputes online.
 Why?

 “The consumer will not have a record of what was said when they called,” explains Petersen.
 “Most consumers struggle to understand the system and would be much better served by taking the time to memorialize their dispute in writing and, obviously, save a copy of their letter.”

-If you do prefer to call a credit bureau to get to the bottom of a question or concern more quickly, Petersen urges consumers to follow up in writing after the telephone conversation.
-Include the name of the representative you spoke with in the letter as well as details of what transpired in your conversation.
+If you do prefer to call a credit bureau to get to the bottom of a question or concern more quickly, Petersen urges consumers to follow up in writing after the telephone conversation, so make sure you take notes during the call.
+In your follow-up letter, you should include the name of the representative you spoke with in the letter as well as details of what transpired in your conversation.

 “Call with very simple questions,” Petersen says.
 “But if you’re trying to initiate a dispute, it’s best to do it in writing so that you have a record.”

-Every now and then, pull your credit report and review it carefully—you can obtain your free credit report at Credit.com.
-Look for any inaccuracies or other issues in the report, and if you spot something unusual, make a few calls to the credit bureaus.
+Every now and then, pull your credit report and review it carefully to make sure it’s accurate and there aren’t signs of fraudulent behavior or unauthorized pulls.
+Look for any inaccuracies or other issues in the report, and if you spot something unusual, make a few calls using the contact information above to get in touch with the credit bureaus.
 Always investigate suspicious activity on your credit report, and if you’re worried about identity theft, mitigate the issue with a well-placed credit freeze.